hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 Western scholars had to trace those words to a Greek source, thus ignoring their direct etymology.

-In the same manner, if on finding mention of the word Yavanikâ (curtain) in the dramas of Kâlidâsa and other Indian poets, the Yâvanika (Ionian or Greek) influence on the whole of the dramatic literature of the time is ascertained, then one should first stop to compare whether the Aryan dramas are at all like the Greek.
+In the same manner, if on finding mention of the word Yavanikā (curtain) in the dramas of Kālidāsa and other Indian poets, the Yāvanika (Ionian or Greek) influence on the whole of the dramatic literature of the time is ascertained, then one should first stop to compare whether the Aryan dramas are at all like the Greek.
 Those who have studied the mode of